BZoennchen/supercollider-book/_sources/intro.md

 >beings in trouble in a world of uncertainty.

 We get used to the internet, smartphones, social media, and other platform economies, and endless repetition of the trivial.
-As an individual, we seem powerless concerning new technologies.
+As an individual, we seem powerless concerning new technologies and we might sometimes feel this lack of depth provided by the scattered and disected.
+The *essence of technology* robs us of experiencing *nearness* because to experience it, we must encounter things in their truth.
+And no matter how much we believe that science will let us encounter the actual in its actuality, science only offers us *representations of things*.
+An example from the second lecture illustrates what Heidegger means.
+Scientifically speaking, the distance between a house and the tree in front of it can be measured neutrally: it is thirty feet.
+But in our everyday lives, that distance is not as neutral, not as abstract.
+Instead, the distance is an aspect of our concern with the tree and the house: the experience of walking, of seeing the tree’s shape grow larger as I come closer, and of the growing separation from the home as I walk away from it.
+In the scientific account things become indifferent to our *concerns* (Sorge) by representing both the distance and the object as simple but useful mathematical entities or philosophical ideas, we lose our truest experience of *nearness* and distance.

+Furthermore, functioning things lead to more functioning.
-If there is a market (built buy channeling desire, i.e., marketing), we most certainly have to get used to yet another technological phantasy.
+And if there is a market (built buy channeling desire, i.e., marketing), we most certainly have to get used to yet another technological phantasy.
 Is it *the public* that wants to transfer another big chunk of reality into a *Metaverse*;
 a virtual world based on a business ontology and governed by a corporate dictatorship?